• Skip to main content

 It is the policy of the Worthington School District to provide equal employment opportunity for all, without discrimination on the basis of race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, membership or activity in a local commission, disability, sexual orientation or age.

-Special Education Assessment Team Teacher
+Special Education Teacher Job Description K-12

-August 5, 2024 by Worthington School District
+October 3, 2024 by Worthington School District

 Equal Employment Opportunity